-Extra: An optional 2 week international medical mission trip through Medical Campus Outreach in Augusta will also be offered as part of the internship.
-This year the trip will be to Cusco, Peru.
-The optional mission trip typically costs about $2500 and we will give guidance on raising support for this amount.
+Extra: An optional one-week international medical mission trip will also be offered as part of the four-week program during the month of June.
+The optional mission trip typically costs about $2,500, we will provide guidance on raising support to cover the cost.

 Jericho Road Community Health Center

 Various Dates in June 2018

 Jericho Road Community Health Center is looking for medical students that have completed their first year of medical school at an accredited university!

 Who: Students having completed their 1st year of medical school.
 Two students will be accepted into our program.

 Please refer to the posted documents as reference only.
 The 2018 Summer Medical Internship Program will be announced in March 2018.

 Where: Buffalo, NY, at our offices on both the East and West Sides of Buffalo.

 -A stipend of $600 will be provided.